The module lifecycle stage: Preview

 -

 stringspec.tolerations.operatorOperator represents a key’s relationship to the value.
-Valid operators are Exists and Equal.
+Valid operators are Exists, Equal, Lt, and Gt.
 Defaults to Equal.
 Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
+Lt and Gt perform numeric comparisons (requires feature gate TaintTolerationComparisonOperators).

 -